deployd/AwaitScript/README.md

     // some-await-script.ws
     exports.txt = await require('fs').readFile('./hello.txt'));

-Requiring and using a module written with AwaitScript is the exact same as any other module
+Requiring and using a module written with AwaitScript is the exact same as any other module:

     // my-app.js
     console.log(require('./my-module.js'));

-Since this is all 100% compatible with regular node, running the app is no different
+Since this is all 100% compatible with regular node, running the app is no different:

      $ node my-app.js
      Hello World

 ## Planned features

 AwaitScript is *extremely* immature.
-This is only a proof-of-concept that I plan to develop.
+This is only a proof-of-concept that we plan to develop.

 ### Flow control